fsr/haskell-lessons/script/source/syntax.rst

 This is why I prefer the name "binding" as it **binds** a value to an identifier, not a variable, as it cannot "vary".

 Bindings must always start with a lowercase letter.
-Then, like the types, it may contain word characters, digits, the underscore and the apostrope. [#naming-convention]_
+Then, like the types, it may contain word characters, digits, the underscore and the apostrophe. [#naming-convention]_

 There are several ways to bind a value.
 The first one we will learn (because it is the way to bind values in GHCi) is called ``let`` with the concrete syntax ``let name = value``.